Alejogb1/job-board/blog-data/what-are-the-best-practices-for-using-entity-framework-core-with-domain-driven-design.md

 id: "what-are-the-best-practices-for-using-entity-framework-core-with-domain-driven-design"
 ---

-Okay, let's tackle this.
-I’ve seen my share of developers, myself included initially, stumble when trying to marry the elegance of domain-driven design (ddd) with the practicality of entity framework core (ef core).
+,  I’ve seen my share of developers, myself included initially, stumble when trying to marry the elegance of domain-driven design (ddd) with the practicality of entity framework core (ef core).
 It's a powerful combination, but it requires careful consideration to avoid common pitfalls.
 I recall a particularly frustrating project a few years back where we tried to shoehorn our entire domain model into ef core entities directly.
 Let's just say the performance suffered, and the maintenance became a nightmare.
 That experience really drove home the need for clear separation and well-defined boundaries.

 At its core, the challenge lies in the fact that ddd focuses on modeling the *business* domain, whereas ef core is an *infrastructure* concern, specifically around data persistence.
 Therefore, best practices center around preventing persistence concerns from leaking into your domain model.
 Here are the key areas where I've found a solid approach to be indispensable: